-IMPORTANT: After you remove the HP Recovery partition, you will not be able to perform System Recovery or create HP recovery media from the HP Recovery partition.
-So before you remove the Recovery partition, create HP Recovery media; see Creating HP Recovery media (select products only) on page 47.
+- IMPORTANT: After you remove the HP Recovery partition, you will not be able to perform System Recovery or create HP recovery media from the HP Recovery partition.
+So before you remove the Recovery partition, create HP Recovery media; see Creating HP Recovery media (select products only) on page 46. - NOTE: The Remove Recovery Partition option is only available on products that support this function.